American Removal begins with a language.

 American Removal then sanctifies itself, calling on “[white] property owners” to “revolt.”

 Followed by “English (Only) For Our Children.”

-At the dawn of the twenty-first century, American Removal finds still new life-blood: Global war on Muslims as “terrorists,” “extremists,” then once again “radical.”
+At the dawn of the twenty-first century, American Removal finds yet more life-blood: a global war on Muslims as “terrorists,” “extremists,” and once again “radicals.”

-A generation later, it relishes in “good people on both sides,” “shit-hole countries,” and “stand back and stand by.”
+A generation later, American Removal relishes in “good people on both sides,” “shit-hole countries,” and “stand back and stand by.”